Tissue (biology): Parenchyma

 Parenchyma (Greek, para – 'beside'; enchyma– infusion – 'tissue') is the bulk of a substance.
 In plants, it consists of relatively unspecialized living cells with thin cell walls that are usually loosely packed so that intercellular spaces are found between cells of this tissue.
 These are generally isodiametric in shape.
 They contain small number of vacuoles or sometimes they even may not contain any vacuole.
 Even if they do so the vacuole is of much smaller size than of normal animal cells.
 This tissue provides support to plants and also stores food.
 Chlorenchyma is a special type of parenchyma that contains chlorophyll and performs photosynthesis.
 In aquatic plants, aerenchyma tissues, or large air cavities, give support to float on water by making them buoyant.
-Parenchyma cells called idioblasts have metabolic waste.
+Parenchyma cells called Idioblast have metabolic waste.
 Spindle shaped fibers are also present in this cell to support them and known as prosenchyma, succulent parenchyma also noted.
 In xerophytes, parenchyma tissues store water.